 There have also been some attempts to implement bandwidth guaranteed fair scheduling on input queued switches.
-WPIM [16] improves upon PIM [3] by introducing a bandwidth enforcement mechanism to provide probabilistic bandwidth guarantees for input-output connections.
-Based on the reservation, every input flow is assigned a quota that can be used in a frame with a constant number of slots, and the algorithm works by masking out from the matching process the flows that have consumed their quotas in the current frame. iFS [17] adapts WFO [9], a time stamp based fair scheduler for shared output links, to VOQ switches. iFS uses a grant-accept two stage iterative matching method, and uses the virtual time as the grant criterion so as to emulate the GPS [8] ideal model at each output port.
-Similarly, iDRR [18] is the application of DRR [11], which is a round robin based fair scheduling algorithm for shared output links, to VOQ switches. iDRR uses the round robin principle in its iterative matching steps, and thus is able to make fast arbitration.
-Also, the feature that a matched pair can keep the status until the assigned quota is used up reduces the iterative rounds needed for convergence.
+WPIM [19] improves upon PIM [4] by introducing a bandwidth enforcement mechanism to provide probabilistic bandwidth guarantees for input-output connections.
+Based on the reservation, every input flow is assigned a quota that can be used in a frame with a constant number of slots, and the flows that have used up their quotas in the current frame are not allowed to participate in the scheduling for the remaining time slots of the frame. iFS [20] adapts WFQ [12], a time stamp based fair scheduler for shared output links, for VOQ switches. iFS uses a grant-accept two stage iterative matching method, and uses the virtual time as the grant criterion to emulate the GPS [11] ideal model at each output port.
+Similarly, iDRR [21] is the application of DRR [14], which is a round robin based fair scheduling algorithm for shared output links, to VOQ switches. iDRR uses the round robin principle in its iterative matching steps, and thus is able to make fast arbitration.
+Also, it has a feature that a matched pair can keep the status until the assigned quota is used up, which reduces the iterative rounds needed for convergence.

 All these algorithms can be used to provide fair bandwidth allocation for scheduling on VOQ switches.
-However, none of them particularly takes multicast traffic into consideration, and as a result, their performance under mixed multicast/unicast traffic has the potential to be improved. mFS [17] extends iFS to schedule multicast traffic.
+However, none of them pay particular attention to multicast traffic, and thus they may not be able to achieve the best performance under mixed multicast/unicast traffic. mFS [20] extends iFS to schedule multicast traffic.
 It uses counters to record the number of transmitted packets to ensure fair bandwidth allocation.
 Unfortunately, mFS is built on the traditional VOQ switch structure.
-As discussed earlier, the traditional VOQ switch buffers packets on a per flow basis, and needs to maintain $2^N - 1$ separate queues at each input port in order to handle multicast traffic, which is not practical.
+As discussed earlier, the traditional VOQ switch needs to maintain $2^N - 1$ separate queues at each input port in order to handle multicast traffic, which is impractical.